Tohoku Emotion: Japan's scenic restaurant train

 "The menu is mainly "Western innovative" -- a modern type of cuisine that's quite uncommon for Tohoku locals because their food culture centers around their regional local dishes.
 The idea of being able to enjoy such food while traveling creates great memories and fun."

-Car 1 is home to seven private compartments for passengers in a small groups.
+Car 1 is home to seven private compartments for passengers in small groups.

 East Japan Railway Company